For grips like UTx, it is important that you use enough solvent to ensure a smooth fit.

 Developed by Lamkin chemists, ACE 3GEN is a patented synthetic rubber material designed to provide golfers with the highest level of surface tack and shock-absorption in a golf grip.
 In fact, ACE 3GEN offers 4-8X more vibration dampening and twice as much surface tack than traditional rubbers and polyurethane materials.
 The material is also incredibly durable.
 The compound offers a vastly improved resistance to UV and environmental aging, making ACE 3GEN grips some of the longest lasting on the market today.
 Click here for more information on the ACE 3GEN material.

 As a rule of thumb, the best grips to use in humid or wet conditions are dry grips, so golfers should do their best to keep your grips dry at all times.
 This means being prepared with rain covers, an umbrella and towels if you play where it is wet.
 If you constantly play in moist conditions (humid, wet or if you have wet hands), consider a using a grip with a fabric weave or a more aggressive pattern.
-These types of grips, like the UTx, will help to keep moisture away from your hands.
+These types of grips, like Z5, UTx and Crossline, will help to keep moisture away from your hands.
 Many Tour players use a cord grip because they also provide excellent traction and no-slip control.

 Tour players typically select slightly firmer grips that take full advantage of their high swing speeds.
 Many Tour players also prefer a grip with a more aggressive, detailed surface pattern for increased grip traction.
 Lamkin Grips are currently used by dozens of players on the PGA TOUR, LPGA TOUR, NATIONWIDE TOUR, CHAMPIONS TOUR and EUROPEAN TOUR.
 Crossline, Crossline Full-Cord and 3GEN grips are the most popular Lamkin grips on Tour.